EgosOwn/onionr/readme.md

 ***THIS SOFTWARE IS NOT USABLE OR SECURE YET.***

+**The main repo for this software is at https://gitlab.com/beardog/Onionr/**

 **Roadmap/features:**

-Check the [GitHub Project](https://github.com/beardog108/onionr/projects/1) to see progress towards the alpha release.
+Check the [Gitlab Project](https://gitlab.com/beardog/Onionr/milestones/1) to see progress towards the alpha release.

 * [X] Fully p2p/decentralized, no trackers or other single points of failure
 * [X] High level of anonymity